ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 notes: gold is proto (-- doc)
 ---

-Learn how build a complete database system -- in minutes instead of weeks or months:
+See how to build a complete database system -- in minutes instead of weeks or months:

 1. **An API**, and, we'll add ui and logic to make it a microservice...
 2. **Logic and Security:** multi-table constraints and derivations, and role-based security